gwiam/awt_atoyom/porting_scripts.md

     - in unity the instantiation also receives some extra parameters "transform.position" and "Quaternion.LookRotation(-transform.up)"
         - presumably position and rotation
     - there is no true unscaled time
+    - "Find References in Scene" is a really helpful feature in Unity